neicnordic/glenna-documentation/docs/wp03/security_analysis.rst

 **STA-09 (CO-03): Supply Chain Management, Transparency and Accountability Third Party Audits**

-**Desc:** Third-party service providers shall demonstrate compliance with information security and confidentiality, access control, service definitions, and delivery level agreements included in third-party contracts.
+**Description:** Third-party service providers shall demonstrate compliance with information security and confidentiality, access control, service definitions, and delivery level agreements included in third-party contracts.
 Third-party reports, records, and services shall undergo audit and review at least annually to govern and maintain compliance with the service delivery agreements.

 **DSI-06 (DG-01): Data Security & Information Lifecycle Management Ownership / Stewardship**

-**Desc:** All data shall be designated with stewardship, with assigned responsibilities defined, documented, and communicated.
+**Description:** All data shall be designated with stewardship, with assigned responsibilities defined, documented, and communicated.

 **DSI-01 (DG-03): Data Security & Information Lifecycle Management  Classification**

-**Desc:** Data and objects containing data shall be assigned a classification by the data owner based on data type, value, sensitivity, and criticality to the organization.
+**Description:** Data and objects containing data shall be assigned a classification by the data owner based on data type, value, sensitivity, and criticality to the organization.

 **DSI-04 (DG-07): Data Security & Information Lifecycle Management Handling / Labeling / Security Policy**

-**Desc:** Policies and procedures shall be established for the labeling, handling, and security of data and objects which contain data.
+**Description:** Policies and procedures shall be established for the labeling, handling, and security of data and objects which contain data.
 Mechanisms for label inheritance shall be implemented for objects that act as aggregate containers for data.
 **DCS-09 (FS-02): Datacenter Security User Access**

-**Desc:** Physical access to information assets and functions by users and support personnel shall be restricted.
+**Description:** Physical access to information assets and functions by users and support personnel shall be restricted.

 **DCS-08 (FS-05): Datacenter Security Unauthorized Persons Entry**

-**Desc:** Ingress and egress points such as service areas and other points where unauthorized personnel may enter the premises shall be monitored, controlled and, if possible, isolated from data storage and processing facilities to prevent unauthorized data corruption, compromise, and loss.
+**Description:** Ingress and egress points such as service areas and other points where unauthorized personnel may enter the premises shall be monitored, controlled and, if possible, isolated from data storage and processing facilities to prevent unauthorized data corruption, compromise, and loss.

 **DCS-04 (FS-06): Datacenter Security Off-Site Authorization**

-**Desc:** Authorization must be obtained prior to relocation or transfer of hardware, software, or data to an offsite premises.
+**Description:** Authorization must be obtained prior to relocation or transfer of hardware, software, or data to an offsite premises.

 **HRS-02 (HR-01): Human Resources Background Screening**

-**Desc:** Pursuant to local laws, regulations, ethics, and contractual constraints, all employment candidates, contractors, and third parties shall be subject to background verification proportional to the data classification to be accessed, the business requirements, and acceptable risk.
+**Description:** Pursuant to local laws, regulations, ethics, and contractual constraints, all employment candidates, contractors, and third parties shall be subject to background verification proportional to the data classification to be accessed, the business requirements, and acceptable risk.

 **GRM-07 (IS-06): Governance and Risk Management Policy Enforcement**

-**Desc:** A formal disciplinary or sanction policy shall be established for employees who have violated security policies and procedures.
+**Description:** A formal disciplinary or sanction policy shall be established for employees who have violated security policies and procedures.
 Employees shall be made aware of what action might be taken in the event of a violation, and disciplinary measures must be stated in the policies and procedures.

 **IAM-08 and IAM-09 (IS-08)**